autumnyard/AssetLocator/README.md

 ## Usage

 ### Asset Locators
- - What it is: An AssetLocator references the corresponding assets in Addressables.
+ - What it is:
+   - References a collection of assets in Addressables.
  - Classes:
    - BaseArrayAssetLocator
    - BaseDictionaryAssetLocator